Altar bell

-In the Roman Catholic Church
+In the Catholic Church

 At Mass

 "A little before the Consecration, if appropriate, a minister rings a small bell as a signal to the faithful."
 The usual moment chosen for giving the signal of the approach of the Consecration is when the priest stretches out his hands over the host and the chalice while reciting the epiclesis.
-Mention of this signal was introduced into the Roman Missal in Pope John XXIII's 1962 revision.
+Mention of this signal was introduced into the Roman Missal in Pope John XXIII's 1962 revisions.
 Even before 1962, it was common practice to give this signal, although it then "ha[d] no authority".

 All pre-1970 editions of the Roman Missal, including that of 1962, prescribe continuous ringing of the altar bell while the priest recites the words of the Sanctus at Low Mass. but, in line with its abolition of a hard and fast distinction between a sung and merely spoken Mass, the 1970 edition makes no mention of that practice.

 According to local custom, the server also rings the bell once or three times as the priest elevates the consecrated Host and then the Chalice Pre-1970 editions of the Roman Missal prescribe either a triple or a continuous ringing of the bell at each showing of the consecrated species.
 Pre-1962 editions also prescribe that the server should first light an elevation candle, to be extinguished only after the priest has consumed the Precious Blood or has given Communion to any others who wish to receive it.

 On 10 September 1898, the Congregation of Sacred Rites declared inappropriate the use of a gong instead of the altar bell.